 I recently finished reading a book recommended by my soon-to-be teacher David Savage, called: The Case For Working With Your Hands or Why Office Work is Bad For Us And Fixing Things Feels Good.
 The convoluted and slightly clunky title belays author Matthew Crawford’s nuanced argument and perceptive analysis within.

 Hoping to gain a head start on my upcoming year-long furniture making course while I tied up loose ends with my office job and planned to move overseas, I asked my teacher for a list of books he’d recommend.
-At the top of the list of about 15 books – mostly about timber, joinery, cabinetry, etc. – was The Case For Working With Your Hands, which instantly caught my attention.
+At the top of the list of about 15 books – mostly about timber, joinery, cabinetry, etc. – was The Case For Working With Your Hands (available on Amazon*), which instantly caught my attention.
 It was at the top of the list for good reason, as many of David’s pupils come from similar backgrounds to mine (i.e. white-collar professionals).